novuhq/hacksquad-website/README.md

 </br>
 </br>

-HackSquad allows contributors to contribute code **as a team** instead of a single contributor.
+HackSquad allows contributors to contribute code **as a squad** instead of a single contributor.
 Engage the community in a friendly competition over the month of October.

 <p align="center">
   <a href="https://hacksquad.dev">SIGN UP TO HACKSQUAD 2022, AND JOIN A TEAM 🚀</a>